Vladimir Putin signals help for Kim Jong Un but quiet on weapons

 Apart from food aid, Pyongyang may also ask for more advanced submarine and ballistic technology from Russia - though Mr Putin may draw a line at that, say some observers.

-"Even a desperate war machine does not trade its military crown jewels for old, dumb munitions," said Leif-Eric Easley, a professor at Ewha University in Seoul.
+"Even a desperate war machine does not trade its military crown jewels for old, dumb munitions," said Leif-Eric Easley, a professor at Ewha Womans University in Seoul.

 A deeper question posed by the meeting is whether heavy sanctions on Russia and North Korea are really working.